vseryakov/backendjs/README.md

   Return status for the account by id, if no id is psecified return status for the current account.

   The system maintains account status with the timestamp to be used for presence or any other purposes.
-The bk_status table can be cached with any available caching system like Redis, memcache, nanomsg to be very fast presence state system.
+The bk_status table can be cached with any available caching system like Redis, memcache to be very fast presence state system.

   Example: